engineering-enlightenment/efficient-identification-primes/README.md

 Every one of these eight identities is one number away from a whole multiple of 6, either in the +1 or the -1 direction.
 And because every prime number (excluding 2 and 3) is one of the eight identities, we should see that every prime number is either one less or one more than a whole multiple of 6.

 Indeed, that is what we see.
-The following table is a short listing of prime numbers along with their nearest multiple of 6 and a column to display whether each prime is a +1 or a -1 relative to its nearest whole multiple of 6.
+The following table is a short listing of randomly selected prime numbers along with their nearest multiple of 6 and a column to display whether each prime is a +1 or a -1 relative to its nearest whole multiple of 6.

 | Prime | Nearest 6x | +/- |
 | ----------- | ----------- | ----------- |